• Home

 Anatolian Indo European languages

-Those nomads on the verges of the Caucasus Mountains began trading animal products for grain, and while they did so they learned the languages, myths, religions, practices and customs of the farmers.
+Those nomads on the verges of the Caucasus Mountains began trading animal products for grain, and while they did so they learned the languages, myths, religions, practices and customs of the farmers in the Caucasus region, just south of the Lower Volga region.
 Some of them even began to grow crops themselves, in order to supplement the meat and fat that they obtained from slaughtered animals.
-Some of the nomads even ventured deeper into Anatolia, looking for land that was poor for farming but good for herding of cattle, sheep and goats.
-As the herders filtered further and further into Anatolia they interbred with the farmers and the population that emerged was of mixed ancestry -- about 90% of their DNA was from the steppe and 10% was from the original farmers, but Indo European languages were spoken by the mixed-ancestry population that emerged.
-This mixed-race people picked up and began to tell many of the stories told by the people of the Steppe; the people of the Steppe were good storytellers.
+As the nomads moved deeper into Anatolia, looking for land that was poor for farming but good enough for herding of cattle, sheep and goats.
+As the herders filtered further and further into Anatolia they interbred with the farming population, and a new population emerged that was of mixed Anatolian and steppe ancestry.
+This new population also began to replace the old elites of Anatolia with new elites that sopke Indo European languages rather than the older languages of Anatolia.
+Several of the new Indo European languages had written versions that linguists have deciphered: Luwian, Lycian, Lydian, Carian, Palaic and Hittite.

 The Yamnaya